 And while many people consider them endearing, not everyone is excited to have them.
 So what’s the solution?
 “Regular use of sunscreen and sun protection can be utilized to prevent the freckles from darkening,” says Dr. Rogers.
 Using bleaching creams, retinol creams or lasering to lighten them can also do the trick.

 Like freckles, moles appear due to sun exposure and genetics and are created from a similar chemical makeup.
-But, unlike freckles, Dr. Rogers explains, these brown spots are benign growths that can be smooth or raised.
-She tells us there are three types:
+But, unlike freckles, Dr. Rogers explains, they may not be harmless.
+Moles can be benign (harmless) or malignant (cancerous), and it’s not always easy to tell (more on that in the next section).

 Looking for a way to get rid of them?
 Not so easy.
 “Because moles develop from deeper in the skin than freckles they are harder to lighten or remove,” says Dr. Rogers.
 “Creams do not work.
 Lasering can lighten them, but they typically grow back and you do not want to laser a brown spot unless you are 100 percent sure it is not a melanoma.”
-The bottom line: Embrace them or see a dermatologist about steps to surgically remove them.
+Essentially, you can either embrace them or see a dermatologist about steps to surgically remove them.

 More Information on Atypical Moles: